-Of all the types of alcohol that exist, tequila is always a top contender.
+Of all the types of alcohol that exist, tequila is always a top contender-even on National Cocktail Day, for all sorts of cocktails.
 From sipping it over ice to mixing it with other juicy ingredients, there are types of tequila for every taste and occasion.
+Tequila belongs in any liquor bottle display.

 Let’s look at the five main types of tequila, the top five tequila drinks, and other useful details.